1997 Regular Session

-BE IT FURTHER RESOLVED, That this resolution be presented to Kasie and her parents, and be made available to the Principal of McComb High School and members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be presented to Judge Fraiser and his family, and be made available to members of the Capitol Press Corps.